bearstech/packetbeat.py/README.md

 PacketBeat client
 =================

 Packetbeat steal packets and rebuild protocol for later analysis.
+It's called DPI.
-The main target is Logstash-Elasticsearch-Kibana, but you can refine event and analyzing its.
+The main target is Logstash-Elasticsearch-Kibana, but you can refine events and analyzing them.

+Packetbeat.py is a client for packetbeat events.

 Packetbeat
 ----------

-Your packetbeat agents have to use redis channel output
+Your packetbeat agent has to use redis channel output.
+In this example, the target is Elasticsearch exchanges.

 ```YAML
 protocols: